Rebensburg leads after 1st GS run in Courchevel

 COURCHEVEL, France (AP) — Mikaela Shiffrin appears unstoppable.

-The 23-year-old American won a giant slalom Friday for her 49th career World Cup victory as she continued her march to a third straight season-long overall title.

-It was a fourth successive win for Shiffrin who sat out the races in Val Gardena to rest up for a big block of technical events — her specialty.
+The American skier won a giant slalom on Friday for her fourth successive World Cup win.
+Shiffrin sat out the races in Val Gardena to rest up for a big block of technical events, her specialty.

-“It was a big fight, and I knew it was going to be really tricky,” Shiffrin said of her GS win.
-“Try to take this energy into tomorrow.”
+With her 49th career victory, a third straight season-long overall title appears inevitable.

+She won a giant slalom as well as a parallel slalom last year in Courchevel.

+“I like it in France.
+And, it’s starting to feel … more familiar for me,” Shiffrin said with a giggle, alluding to her relationship with French giant slalom specialist Mathieu Faivre.

-Shiffrin, the reigning Olympic GS champion from Colorado, has won six out of her 10 races this season to soar ahead in the standings as she looks to emulate compatriot Lindsey Vonn’s feat of winning three successive overall World Cup titles.
+Shiffrin, the reigning Olympic GS champion, has won six out of her 10 races this season to soar ahead in the standings as she looks to emulate compatriot Lindsey Vonn’s feat of winning three successive overall World Cup titles.

 Shiffrin has more than double the points of her nearest rival.
-Ragnhild Mowinckel of Norway is second in the overall standings but has only 367 points, compared to Shiffrin’s 789.
+Ragnhild Mowinckel of Norway is second in the overall standings with 367 points, compared to Shiffrin’s 789.

 Nicole Schmidhofer of Austria is third, with 359 points.